patilpushkarp/patilpushkarp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on exploring deep learning and reinforcement learning techniques for algorithmic trading and analyzing mental health in corporate sector
+- 🔭 I’m currently working on exploring deep learning and reinforcement learning techniques for algorithmic trading

 - 🌱 I’m currently learning Vue for presenting my work to greater audience